esemoney/updated-merge-sentiment-tracker/docs/docs.md

 Create a pip-installable package instead of using brittle paths.
 This is a more scalable solution using a `setup.py` file and a `__init__`.py file

+## blockers, further work

+Figure out a way to filter tweets with a specific text in twitter bio (like #btc in bio et al) with tweepy

 ## helpful links

 <https://nono.ma/environment-variable-python-notebook-os-environ-get>